Quill-OS/quill/README.md

  - https://www.mobileread.com/forums/showthread.php?t=363175
  - https://www.mobileread.com/forums/showthread.php?t=337972&page=9

- Besides, we are progressively transitioning to Pine64's PineNote (see [here](https://github.com/PorQ-Pine)).
+ Besides, we are progressively transitioning to Pine64's PineNote (see [here](https://github.com/PorQ-Pine)), where we plan to rewrite the OS from the ground up while keeping the esssence of it (and the GUI's design).

- I plan to backport new features to Kobos when we get to that point, but this should not be seen as a guarantee.
+ I plan to backport new features to Kobos when we get to that point, but this should not be seen as a guarantee, although it would be sad to give up on all those Kobos...

+ **TL;DR**: expect no support from us, although you can still ask questions (with some hope).
+No official updates are planned either (for now).

  Thanks for your understanding!